MicrosoftDocs/quantum-docs/articles/optimization-tabu-search.md

 > [!NOTE]
 > For further information on determining which solver to use, refer to [Which optimization solver should I use?](xref:microsoft.quantum.optimization.choose-solver).

-## Parameter free tabu search
+## Parameter-free tabu search

-The parameter free version of tabu search is recommended for new users, those who don't want to manually tune parameters, and even as a starting point for further manual tuning.
+The parameter-free version of tabu search is recommended for new users, those who don't want to manually tune parameters, and even as a starting point for further manual tuning.
 The main parameters to be tuned for this solver are the number of `sweeps` and the `tabu_tenure` (described in the next section).

-The parameter free solver will halt either on `timeout` (specified in seconds) or when there is sufficient convergence on a solution.
+The parameter-free solver will halt either on `timeout` (specified in seconds) or when there is sufficient convergence on a solution.

 | Parameter Name | Description |
 |----------------|-------------|
 | `timeout` | Max execution time for the solver (in seconds).
 This is a best effort mechanism, so the solver may not stop immediately when the timeout is reached.|
 | `seed (optional)` | Seed value - used for reproducing results. |

-To create a parameter free Tabu solver using the SDK:
+To create a parameter-free Tabu solver using the SDK:

 ```python
 from azure.quantum.optimization import Tabu